riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 # Overview
-Stream real-time, human-readable blockchain data to your app with Astra Block.
-Simply request access to the feature within Astra (we'll enable it for your account within 24 hours) and you can create a blockchain database that auto updates as new blocks are mined.
+Empower your app with real-time, human-readable blockchain data using Astra Block.
+With Astra Block, clone a comprehensive blockchain database and enable subscriptions for automatic updates as new Ethereum blocks are mined.

 **In this guide, we'll**
-- Explore how to stream real-time blockchain data into your Astra database
+- Create an Astra Block-ready database
-- Practice this new feature with example queries
+- Stream real-time blockchain data into your Astra database
-- Request access to try Astra Block
+- Experiment with example queries

 Let's get started!

 ## 1 Introduction to Astra Block
-With Astra Block, you can stream real-time blockchain data directly to your Astra database.
+With Astra Block, you can stream real-time blockchain data directly into your Astra database.

 We currently support Ethereum, with Polygon and Bitcoin coming soon.
-Interested in support for other chains?
+Are you interested in support for other chains?
 [Let us know](mailto:blockchain@datastax.com).

-We also support the following data models:
+Astra Block also supports the following data models:
 - Assets
 - Blocks
 - Block numbers by date